-With a strong academic background, and a commitment to excellence in customer service Daniela joined USCAP in 2018.
-As a team-member, Daniela supports the Executive Vice President, the Chief of Business Development and the Director of West Coast Operations.
-Daniela is also deeply involved with supporting the efforts of USCAP Foundation and serves as staff liaison to USCAP’s Social Media Committee.
+With a strong academic background, and a commitment to excellence in customer service, Daniela joined USCAP in 2018.
+As a team-member, Daniela is deeply involved in supporting the efforts of USCAP Foundation and Membership.
+She serves as staff liaison to USCAP’s Foundation Committee.

-Daniela grew up in Palm Springs, California and loves its warm weather and palm trees.
+Daniela grew up in Palm Springs, California, and loves its warm weather and palm trees.
 She is a part-time student pursuing her Bachelor’s in Business Administration.
-When not busy with work and school, Daniela enjoys spending time with her husband, trying new restaurants and going to new movie premieres.
-She is an animal lover and has three dogs of her own.
+When not busy with work and school, Daniela enjoys spending time with her friends and family.
+Her interests include reading, traveling, and hiking.
+She is an animal lover and has a rescue cat of her own.

 Stacie Hargett originally joined the USCAP in November of 2012.
-After a brief break, she is excited to be rejoining the team as the Assistant Meeting Planner.
 Stacie supports Robin Costello, the Director of Conferences and Events, in the logistical planning of the Annual Meeting and USCAP’s stand-alone meetings.
 With a B.A. in Communications from Augusta University, she enjoys the opportunity to work with talented people from around the globe and is honored to work for such an internationally renowned organization.
-As a newlywed, Stacie enjoys spending time with her husband, traveling, exploring new restaurants, exercising, and volunteering to help stray animals.
+Stacie enjoys spending time with her husband, traveling, exploring new restaurants, exercising, and volunteering to help stray animals.

 Catherine M. Ketcham, PhD

 Managing Editor, the USCAP journals